I Know What You Did Last Summer (2025) review – A soul-less sequel

-Let’s Clear Something Up!
+Let’s Clear Something Up Regarding Horror Movies…

 Horror fans, we need to have a talk.
 There is a distinct difference between a person enjoying a movie and a movie being good.
 That’s just a fact!
 You may have enjoyed the 1997 slasher film I Know What You Did Last Summer.
-That doesn’t mean it is good.
-It absolutely isn’t.
+That doesn’t mean it is good; it absolutely isn’t.
 In fact, none of the movies that feasted off of Scream’s immense success in 1996 were actually all that good.

 I Know What You Did Last Summer is a poorly acted, poorly directed, derivative, copycat slasher that has almost nothing go for it outside of a well known cast and excessive amounts of cleavage, if that’s what floats your boat.
 In fact, it’s laughably bad, in parts.
-We gave it 2/5 in our review for last year’s 31 Days of Halloween feature.

 Instead, director Jennifer Robinson is forced to embrace them, warts and all.
 IKWYDLS is wildly self-aware and self-referential.
 The things that are happening here take place in the same world as the events of the previous movies.
 Hence why Jennifer Love-Hewitt and Freddie Prinze Jr reprise their roles from the previous films.